 In the Early Years at Fairlawn, we strive to provide the highest quality care and education for all our children, thereby giving them a strong foundation for their future learning.

 We create a safe and happy environment with motivating and enjoyable learning experiences that enable children to become confident and independent.
 We value the individual child and work alongside parents/carers and others to meet their needs and help every child to reach their full potential.

-We plan an exciting and challenging curriculum, based on our observation of children’s needs, interests, and stages of development across the seven areas of learning to enable the children to achieve the early learning goals and successfully transition into Year 1.
+We plan an exciting and challenging curriculum, based on our observations of children’s needs, interests, and stages of development across the seven areas of learning to enable the children to thrive and when in reception to achieve the early learning goals and successfully transition into Year 1.

-Children and families meet school staff before children join Reception, and gradually build up to a full session, allowing children to make relationships and feel secure in their new environment.
-School adults work in partnership with parents, passing information about learning progress between home and school through face to face conversations, email and in our half termly learning letters.
+Children and families meet school staff before children join our Nursery or Reception, and gradually build up to a full session, allowing children to make relationships and feel secure in their new environment.
+School adults work in partnership with parents, passing information about learning progress between home and school through face-to-face conversations, our Interactive Learning Diaries, email communications and in our half termly learning letters.